red-hat-data-services/llm-d-routing-sidecar/README.md

 # llm-d-routing-sidecar

-This project provides a reverse proxy redirecting incoming requests to the prefill worker specified in the `x-prefiller-url` HTTP request header.
-This project is experimental and will be removed in an upcoming iteration of the llm-d P/D disaggregation architecture.
+This project provides a reverse proxy redirecting incoming requests to the prefill worker specified in the `x-prefiller-host-port` HTTP request header.

+> Note: this project is experimental and will be removed in an upcoming iteration of the llm-d P/D disaggregation architecture.

 ## Security Features